ldengel3718/Engr3/README.md

         cm = sonar.distance
         print((cm)) #variable printed here
     except RuntimeError:
-        print("Not in range") #If it doesn't read anything, prints "Not in Range" time.sleep(0.1)
+        print("Not in range") #If it doesn't read anything, print "Not in Range" time.sleep(0.1)
 ```